Midnight Labs · Ecosystem Blueprint

 organisation

-Before any ecosystem design begins, you need an honest assessment of what the current system is teaching, what the environment is reinforcing, and where the structural mismatches lie.
+Before any ecosystem design begins, you need an honest assessment of what the system is teaching, what the environment is reinforcing, and where the structural mismatches lie.
 Not a skills audit.
 Not a capability gap analysis.

 Signal